kaihoffman/cloud-native-london/march2020.md

 ## Cloud State of Play, Richard Simon, World Wide Technology

+Word Wide Tech have an Advanced Tech Centre (ATC) data centre that users can view and learn from. https://atc.com allows you to play with it yourself!

 ### Introduction

 Focus is on cloud migration strategies, optimising their approach, rather than a deep technical outlook.